|Peripatus Home Page No spoilers||Updated: 03-Mar-2021|

-Seven Blades in BlackSeven Blades in Black is the story of a swaggering, wise-cracking heroine, who insults the villains who seem about to kill her, and always seems to take the path of greatest resistance – or greatest personal danger, at least.
-Each chapter (or so it seems; possibly not literally true) presents a new hazard that only the serendipitously timed and highly improbable appearance of some other actor permits our hostess, Sal, to spit and curse her way through to the next chapter.
+Sam Sykes – Seven Blades in BlackSeven Blades in Black is the story of a swaggering, wise-cracking heroine, who spits in the face of death, serially insulting the seemingly endless cast of villains lining up to kill her, and always taking the path of greatest resistance – or greatest personal danger, at least.
+Each chapter (or so it feels; possibly not literally true) presents a new hazard that only the serendipitously timed and highly improbable appearance of some other actor permits our hostess, Sal, to spit and curse her way through to the next chapter.

 It is all utterly peurile.
 A 13-year-old boy who doesn’t get out much may possibly find this drivel amusing; I cannot think of anybody else who might.

 There are no characters; even the ridiculous Sal is a cardboard cutout.
-There is no allegory.
+There is no allegory or metaphor.
 The story, such as it is, is entirely plot-driven.
 In this respect it somewhat resembles much of Edgar Rice Burroughs’s work – just one damn thing after another, to misquote somebody famous – though I cannot imagine Sal having the longevity of Tarzan … or even Tanar of Pellucidar!

 It’s a shame, really, because the writing is reasonably good.
 Hmm; not sure I really mean that.
 But some passages are quite exciting and, despite everything, I managed to read the whole book, so there must have been some saving grace present.

 I gave the benefit of the doubt to the second book in the series, A Closed and Common Orbit.
 I had assumed it would resume with the ship and the crew, but no. Instead, we take up with two minor characters, following their “exit, stage left” from the first book.
 Alternate chapters provide the current narrative and a detailed backstory for one of them.
-Ms. Chambers is still bravely nailing some kind of woke banner to her mast, but there are (mercifully) fewer separate strands in the bien pensant lash this time around, which at least leaves a little room for some story amongst the moral instruction we obviously all need.
-The narrative sags a bit in the early second half, and the ending is clearly signalled so there is no dramatic tension at all, but I quite enjoyed it for all that.
+Ms. Chambers is still bravely nailing some kind of woke banner to her mast, but there are (mercifully) fewer separate strands in the bien pensant lash this time around, which at least leaves a little room for some story amongst the moral instruction.
+Unfortunately, the narrative sags a bit in the early second half, and the ending is clearly signalled so there is no dramatic tension at all.
+I quite enjoyed it for all that.
+Sort of.

 Record of a Spaceborn Few is the third book in the Wayfarers series.
-All three books are characterised by a sanctimonious tone, often falling little short of didactic hectoring, instructing we lost souls in what all Right Thinking People must hold to be self-evidently true.
+Like the first two, it is characterised by a sanctimonious tone, often falling little short of didactic hectoring, instructing us in what all Right Thinking People must hold to be self-evidently true.
 This is extremely annoying but at least the first book, and the second to a slightly lesser extent, rewarded our forbearance with a good yarn.
 This book does not: Nothing happens; there is no story.
 Oh, yes, somebody dies in an accident halfway through – Half.
 Way.
 Through. – but even after reading 50% of the book we have so little investment in any of the characters that we simply do not care.
 I had only just set the book down having turned the last page (I forced myself to finish it, so I could write a fair review) and I could not for the life of me recall any of their names.